Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 To entice your business, many banks offer business savings accounts with tiered interest rates, in which the interest rate increases as the balance in the account increases.
 The bigger your business’s savings, the more you earn.

-What are the benefits of a business savings account?
+What are the benefits and drawbacks of a business savings account?

-Build your savings.
-Keep your money safe and earn passive income when it’s not needed for everyday business, helping you achieve both short- and long-term goals.
+- Build your savings.
+Keep your money safe and earn passive income when it’s not needed for everyday business.

-Boost your business’s credit.
-A business account becomes a part of your overall financial portfolio, demonstrating that you’re able to successfully manage your savings and providing the support for future business loans.
+- Boost your business’s credit.
+A business account becomes a part of your overall financial portfolio, demonstrating that you can manage your savings and back future business loans.

-CDIC-insured.
-Savings is safer, thanks to the CDIC.
+- CDIC-insured.
 The government insures deposits for up to $100,000 at every eligible bank you have an account with, so you can rest assured your money is safe.
 If you have accounts at multiple CDIC-covered banks, you will be eligible for multiple increments of $100,000 in coverage.

 How do I compare the best business savings accounts?

-To get the most out of a business savings account, compare similar factors across each of your banking options so you can better tell how they size up next to one another.
-Such factors should including:
+To get the most out of a business savings account, compare similar factors across each of your options including:

-Maximum balance.
-Even though business savings accounts are designed to grow your money, some banks only let you grow up to a certain point.
+- Maximum balance.
+Some banks only let you grow up to a certain point.
 One reason for this is for banks to be able to afford the interest rate and range of services that come with their business savings accounts.
-Business savings accounts with maximum limits are better for small and medium-sized businesses whose savings will not reach the amounts held by large corporations.
-If you run a large business, you’ll want to find a business savings account with a bank that is large and established enough to be able to support the unlimited growth of your funds.
+Business savings accounts with maximum limits are better for small and medium-sized businesses who likely won’t max out their savings.
+If you run a large business, you’ll want to find a business savings account with a bank that can support your funds.

 One reason for delaying large transfers is to make sure the transaction is not fraudulent.
 Though most transactions are in the clear, those that aren’t amount to billions of dollars in lost funds every year.